How to Reduce Colors in a Cross Stitch Pattern (3 Methods)

 The honest tradeoff: Below 15 colors, most photo conversions start looking posterized—like a pop art effect rather than a realistic image.
 That's not bad if it's the look you want.
 It is bad if you're expecting a faithful portrait of grandma.

-For most stitchers converting personal photos, 20–30 colors hits the sweet spot: enough fidelity to recognize faces and capture mood, few enough to actually finish without losing your mind.
+For most stitchers converting personal photos, 20-30 colors hits the sweet spot — a range that comes up repeatedly in discussions on r/CrossStitch and pattern designer forums.
+It's enough fidelity to recognize faces and capture mood, few enough to actually finish without losing your mind.

 Step-by-step: Reducing colors after conversion